What do you do at a Gaitherin?

 How can I as a parent be involved in the Gaitherin during the week of the Gaitherin?

 There are many jobs which the Gaitherin relies on parent volunteers to do during the week of a Gaitherin.
-These include helping prepare and serve lunch and evening meals, running raffles on the Tuesday and Friday evenings, clearing up on the Friday morning and a multitude of other small tasks.
+These include helping prepare and serve the evening meals at SAGS, clearing up on the Friday morning/afternoon, serving tea on Friday and a multitude of other small tasks.
 You will be asked to contribute where you can.

 How can I as a parent be involved in the Gaitherin all year round?

 The Trustees of the Gaitherin are all parents of participants past and present.
 They ensure the charity is run according to its constitution and aims and is governed correctly.
 The committee is made up of trustees plus other parent volunteers involved in the practical organisation of the Gaitherin weeks.
 New volunteers to be on the committee are always welcome and will always be found a job!
-There are about 4 meetings a year usually held on Sunday evenings.
+There are about 6 meetings a year usually held on an evening that suits everyone.
 Parents can also significantly help the Gaitherin by volunteering in the Garioch Charity Shop on the occasional Saturday morning or afternoon.
-The Gaitherin receives a share in the profits from the shop which helps keep the price of the Gaitherins down.
+The Gaitherin receives a share in the profits from the shop which helps keep the price of the Gaitherin down.

 Will I ever be able to take my family away on holiday during a Gaitherin week again?